groonga/groonga/doc/source/install/cmake_options.rst

 Enables mruby support.

-You can use the :doc:`/reference/sharding` plugin and :doc:`/reference/commands/ruby_eval` with the mruby support.
+You can use the :doc:`/reference/sharding` plugin and :doc:`/reference/commands/ruby_eval` with the mruby support enabled.

 The default is ``off``.

-Groonga builds bundled mruby if the mruby support is enabled, so you must install some required libraries to build mruby.
+Groonga builds bundled mruby if the mruby support is enabled.
+In order to build mruby, you must install some requierd libraries.
 See the `mruby compile guide <https://github.com/mruby/mruby/blob/master/doc/guides/compile.md>`_ for more details.

 Here is an example of enabling the mruby support::